dwallorde/war-of-the-walkers-client/Mods/TechFreqsLandMineXPMod/Readme!.txt

-The TechFreq's Land Mine XP Mod V2.1(V2.0), for 7 Days to Die allows players to gain XP from enemy zombies and most hostile animals killed by land mines.
+The TechFreq's Land Mine XP Mod V2.2(V2.1), for 7 Days to Die allows players to gain XP from enemy zombies and most hostile animals killed by land mines.
 The XP distribution is proximity-based, meaning that if a player is near the traps when a kill occurs, they will receive XP—now rocking configurable , 150 XP per kill & 30m radius file similar to the spike trap xp mod.

 Latest Changelog:
+V2.2(v2.1)
+- Updated for v2.1 b7 of 7days to die
+- adds other debug checks for the methods to fix the entity name, but thats about it same for shared spike trap xp mod

+Previous Changelog:
 V2.1(V2.0)
 - Updated for V2.0 of  7days to die
 - removed redundant code for patching on entity instead to patch on block for landmine detection